Lukla

 Lukla (लुक्ला /ne/) is a small town in the Khumbu Pasang Lhamu rural municipality of the Solukhumbu District in the Koshi Province of northeastern Nepal.
 Situated at 2860 m above sea level, it is a popular place for visitors to the Himalayas near Mount Everest to arrive.
-Although Lukla means "place with many goats and sheep", few are found in the area now.
+Although Lukla means "place with many goats and sheep", few of them are found in the area now.

 Lukla village holds a small airport serving the region, and a variety of shops and lodges catering to tourists and trekkers, providing western-style meals and trail supplies.
 From Lukla, travelers need two days to reach the village of Namche Bazaar, an altitude-acclimatization stop for those continuing on.
 The airport has a 527 m single asphalt runway.

 In August 2014, the Nepalese government announced plans to open the first tarmac road from Kathmandu to Lukla.